ShadipBanik/luclaravel/README.md

 6  set your db name in .env file.
 7  command line php artisan migrate.
 8  command line php artisan serve.

 Aims and Objectives:

-1.2The main objectives which have been designated as fundamental to the project are:
+The main objectives which have been designated as fundamental to the project are:
 •	Students can easily participate in Question and Answer session easily.
 •	Developing the website reliable for the students.
 •	React to a reply and mark best reply